|

 your opponent’s Weight replaced on the board in its

+original position.
 If you knock your opponent’s Weight off

 the board, and at the same time advance one or more of